 The film was produced by Susan Sarandon.
 Her signature guarantees that the documentary dodges narrow definitions of women.
 It is never boring and it is in search for extraordinary role models.
 Sarandon explains that “growing old is not for sissies”.
 Lamarr is the perfect example of how destructive ageism and strict beauty requirements can be.
 Her pictures as an old woman are quite terrifying.
 In fact, she lost the traces she once had.
 When she was young she was the model for Disney Snow White.
 At 75, Lamarr looked like the Queen of Evil, instead, as she longed for the long-lost youth and looks.

 Bombshell: The Hedy Lamarr Story showed is at Tribeca Film Festival in April, when this piece was originally written.
-It’s showing at Cinecity in Brighton in November.
+It is out in cinemas on Friday, March 9th 2018.